DInnaD/labnotebook/content/lab-notebook/2010-12-31-comparative-phylogenetics-is-the-data-informative.md

 ---
+categories:
+- evolution
 comments: true
-date: 2010-12-31 21:22:07
+date: 2010-12-31T21:22:07Z
-layout: post
+redirects:
+- /wordpress/archives/721
+- /archives/721
 slug: comparative-phylogenetics-is-the-data-informative
 title: 'Comparative evolution: Is the data informative?'
-redirects: [/wordpress/archives/721, /archives/721]
-categories:
-- evolution
+url: /2010/12/31/comparative-phylogenetics-is-the-data-informative/
 ---

 Working on my SICB talk, going a little further into the example of fitting the lambda model on the Anoles data to illustrate the ways in which we may lack sufficient data for the question.